7 March 2023

-More than 5 million German speakers (and their many dialects Schwyzertütsch, which is mostly the vernacular), over 1.2 million French speakers in the Romandie region and the bilingual cantons of Wallis, Bern and Freiburg, 350 000 Italian speakers in Tessin and Graubünden and some 40-60 000 Rhaeto-Romanesque dialects (five, only in the canton of Graubünden).
-In addition, there is the large number of foreigners with other languages.
+More than 5 million German speakers (and their many dialects Schwyzertütsch, which is mostly the vernacular), 1.5 million French speakers in the Romandie and the bilingual cantons of Wallis, Bern and Freiburg, 350 000 Italian speakers in Tessin and Graubünden and around 60 000 Romansh-speakers in Graubünden.

 In addition, there is a large number of foreigners who speak other languages.
 The four languages are recognised as official languages in the Constitution of 1848 and 1938 in the case of Romansh.